Santander gets approval for Chinese car finance venture

-MADRID Spain's Santander (SAN.MC) has received Chinese regulatory approval to operate as an independent car financing company, one of the first foreign banks to get a car finance licence in the world's largest auto market.
+MADRID Jan 13 Spain's Santander has received Chinese regulatory approval to operate as an independent car financing company, one of the first foreign banks to get a car finance licence in the world's largest auto market.

-Santander will operate through its Fortune joint venture, set up in December 2011, in a 50-50 tie-up between its consumer finance unit and China's seventh biggest car manufacturer, Jianghuai Auto (JAC) (600418.SS), the bank said on Sunday.
+Santander will operate through its Fortune joint venture, set up in December 2011, in a 50-50 tie-up between its consumer finance unit and China's seventh biggest car manufacturer, Jianghuai Auto (JAC), the bank said on Sunday.

 Fortune Auto Finance will have initial capital of 500 million yuan ($80.4 million).
 Its loans will not be restricted to JAC's products.